 - 1.1.
-The Council will have an Overview and Scrutiny Co-ordinating and Callin Committee and Two Select Committees.
-There are also four Scrutiny Performance Panels.
-These Committees and Panels will be appointed at the Annual Meeting or as is considered appropriate from time to time.
-Such Committees may appoint Sub-Committees.
-In addition, the Select Committees will each include a voluntary community, faith or parent governor representative as non-voting co-opted members.
+The Council will have an Overview and Scrutiny Co-ordinating and Callin Committee and six Scrutiny Committees.
+These Committees will be appointed at the Annual Meeting or as is considered appropriate from time to time.
+In addition, the six Scrutiny Committees will each include two independent, representatives from the community as non- members who may speak, but not vote, on any matter.
 Each Scrutiny Committee will discharge the functions conferred by section 21 of the 2000 Act and in accordance with the scrutiny provisions of the Local Government and Public Involvement in Health Act 2007 and Police and Justice Act 2006. - 1.2.
-These representatives may speak, but not vote, on any matter. - 1.3.
-Each Scrutiny Committee and Panel will be subject to the political balance rules in the Local Government and Housing Act 1989.
-Scrutiny Committees will meet in public, subject to the provisions in the Local Government Act 1972 where confidential or exempt information may be disclosed.
+Each Scrutiny Committee will be subject to the political balance rules in the Local Government and Housing Act 1989.
+Scrutiny Committees will meet in public, subject to the provisions in the Local Government Act 1972 where confidential or exempt information may be disclosed. - 1.3.
+Scrutiny is an essential part of ensuring that local government remains transparent, accountable, and open resulting in improved public policies, services and outcomes.